A historic, absorbing exhibition

 Bright oil painting of two older Black people smiling and comfortably holding hands on a bench on a chilly, sunny day.

 But that is the remarkable thing about art: it takes you out of yourself.
-Arthur Schopenhauer wrote about the “will”, which he defined as the source of our suffering.
-Because of will we always need and want something—and the only authentic diversion is art.
+Arthur Schopenhauer wrote about the “will,” which he defined as the source of our suffering.
+Because of will, we always need and want something—and the only authentic diversion is art.
 As he explained it, contemplating art provides an opportunity to escape our ubiquitous longings; art alone offers a momentary avoidance of suffering.
-The PMA presented that opportunity when I needed it most, with The Time is Always Now: Artists Reframe the Black Figure, on view through February 9, 2025.
+The PMA presented that opportunity when I needed it most with The Time Is Always Now: Artists Reframe the Black Figure, on view through February 9, 2025.

 Double Consciousness

 The exhibition has three sections.
 The first two galleries are titled Double Consciousness, a reference to W.E.B.
 Dubois’s late 19th-century social research around the lived experiences of Black people in Philadelphia as a psychological double identity.
-This phenomenon concerns the tension manifesting in one’s autonomous selfhood with the alienating effects of the ever-present “white gaze”.
+This phenomenon concerns the tension manifesting in one’s autonomous selfhood with the alienating effects of the ever-present “white gaze.”

-We see a joyful approach to this idea in Kerry James Marshall’s portraits depicting hyper-black skin tones; whereas Nathaniel Mary Quinn deploys a Dadaistic slant to render monstrous collaged faces of men that simultaneously horrify and fascinate.
+We see a joyful approach to this idea in Kerry James Marshall’s portraits depicting hyper-black skin tones, whereas Nathaniel Mary Quinn deploys a Dadaistic slant to render monstrous collaged faces of men that simultaneously horrify and fascinate.
 A nine-foot bronze gilded sculpture by Thomas Price features the figure of a young woman standing in classical contrapposto, hands on hips with cascading braids.
-Eyes closed to anyone’s surveillance; she is centered within herself.
+Eyes closed to anyone’s surveillance, she is centered within herself.
 Using traditional and digital methodologies, Price creates amalgams of Black bodies to offer psychological portraits that emphasize subjectivity.

 Quinn’s portrait of a Black man with a luxurious hyper-realistic painted fur coat & startling large-featured collage face

-Detail of Nathaniel Mary Quinn’s 2017 ‘Buck Nasty, Player Haters Ball’, Black charcoal, gouache, soft pastel, oil paster, acrylic gold powder on Coventry Vellum Paper, 35” x 34 ½”; Hall Collection.
+Detail of Nathaniel Mary Quinn’s 2017 ‘Buck Nasty, Player Haters Ball,’ Black charcoal, gouache, soft pastel, oil paster, acrylic gold powder on Coventry Vellum Paper, 35” x 34 ½”; Hall Collection.
 (Image courtesy of the PMA.)

 Past and Presence

 The second two-gallery grouping is titled Past and Presence.
-For most of Western art history, representations of people of color are either absent or pushed to the margins of compositions trivializing their importance.
+For most of Western art history, representations of people of color are either absent or pushed to the margins of compositions, trivializing their importance.
 Eshun chose artists whose works cite the past but reframe it to make it inclusive.
 Examples include two ceramic wall works by Roberto Lugo that directly reference the Renaissance sculptor Luca della Robbia, who specialized in ecclesiastical images in glazed terracotta.
-A Kensington native of Puerto Rican ethnicity, Lugo replaces white saints with large hand-built reliefs of his family members recentering ideas of love and devotion.
+A Kensington native of Puerto Rican nationality, Lugo replaces white saints with large hand-built reliefs of his family members recentering ideas of love and devotion.

 The painter Titus Kaphar’s artworks are visually complicated but compelling.
 He composes Black figures within disorienting layers, rendered in a classically beautiful painterly style reminiscent of 18th-century royal portraiture.
 Both of his paintings focus on a woman’s face staring back at us; the effect is calculatedly disruptive.
 Kaphar has visually rearranged time and space, raising questions about the egregious sins of art history.